ondrej-kvasnovsky/algorithms/data-structures/array/duplicate-counts.md

 # Duplicate Counts

 The idea is: put all items into a map, if an item exists, increase value behind a key.
-Ideally, sort the tree by value \(it results in not very straight forward solution in Java\).
+Ideally, sort the tree by value \(it results in not very straight forward solution in Java 8\).

 ```
 import java.util.*;